isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 <p>[ATTACH PHOTO OF ON THE STRING MULTIMEDIA WORK]</p>
 <p>Dr. Joyce Koh Beetuan shared behind-the-scenes content from the production,
-from early concept sketches of the large sound sculptures, to experimentations with synthesizing sounds using computer simulations to mimic the sounds of theoretical strings made of various materials from titanium, steel, plastic, and glass.&nbsp;</p>
+from early concept sketches of the large sound sculptures, to experimentations with synthesising sounds using computer simulations to mimic the sounds of theoretical strings made of various materials from titanium, steel, plastic, and glass.&nbsp;</p>
 <p>Attendees networked and mingled after the talks, connecting with other